-All markings failing to meet the initial minimum retroreflectivity requirements by more than 50 mcd / $lux / m^2$ shall be replaced immediately at the Contractor's expense.
-All markings failing to meet initial requirements by less than 50 mcd / $lux / m^2$ may be reevaluated at the time of the 180 day evaluation unless the defect causing the lower readings is obvious to the Engineer.
+All markings failing to meet the initial minimum retroreflectivity requirements by more than 50 mcd / lux / m2 shall be replaced immediately at the Contractor's expense.
+All markings failing to meet initial requirements by less than 50 mcd / lux / m2 may be reevaluated at the time of the 180 day evaluation unless the defect causing the lower readings is obvious to the Engineer.

-(54) SECTION 601: PENALTY FOR VIOLATING LANE CLOSURE RESTRICTIONS:
+(55) SECTION 601: PENALTY FOR VIOLATING LANE CLOSURE RESTRICTIONS:

-The Contractor is advised that the Lane Closure Restrictions outlined in the Traffic Control Special Provisions will be strictly enforced.
-Should lane closures remain in place or not be completely removed by the time specified in the Traffic Control Special Provisions, a penalty will be assessed at the rate of \$2,500.00 (Two Thousand Five hundred Dollars) for each 1/4 hour interval (or any portion thereof).
-Should lane closures remain in place or not be completely removed for a period of longer than one hour beyond the time specified by the Traffic Control Special Provisions the penalty will increase to \$5,000.00 (Five Thousand Dollars) for each 1/4 hour interval (or any portion thereof).
+The Contractor is advised that the Lane Closure Restrictions outlined in the Traffic Control Design Criteria will be strictly enforced.
+Should lane closures remain in place or not be completely removed by the time specified in the Traffic Control Special Provisions Design Criteria, a penalty will be assessed at the rate of \$2,500.00 (Two Thousand Five hundred Dollars) for each 1/4 hour interval (or any portion thereof) for each lane closed.
+Should lane closures remain in place or not be completely removed for a period of longer than one hour beyond the time specified by the Traffic Control Special Provisions Design Criteria the penalty will increase to \$5,000.00 (Five Thousand Dollars) for each 1/4 hour interval (or any portion thereof) for each lane closed.
+The penalty also applies to any ramp closures specified in the Traffic Design Criteria.

-(55) SECTION 605: PERMANENT CONSTRUCTION SIGNS:
+(56) SECTION 605: PERMANENT CONSTRUCTION SIGNS: